Gran Paradiso National Park: Flora

 The park's woods are important because they provide shelter for a large number of animals.
 They are a natural defence against landslides, avalanches, and flooding.
 The two main types of woods found in the park are coniferous and deciduous woods.
-The deciduous European beech forests are common on the Piedmont side of the park, and are not found on the dryer Valle d'Aosta side.
+The deciduous European beech forests are common on the Piedmont side of the park and are not found on the dryer Valle d'Aosta side.
 These forests are thick with dense foliage that lets in very little light during the summer.
-The beech leaves take a long time to decompose, and they form a thick layer on the woodland floor that impedes the development of other plants and trees.
+The beech leaves take a long time to decompose and they form a thick layer on the woodland floor that impedes the development of other plants and trees.
 Larches are the most common trees in the forests on the valley floors.
-They are mixed with spruces, Swiss stone pines, and more rarely silver firs.
+They are mixed with spruces, Swiss stone pines and more rarely silver firs.

 Maple and lime forests are found in gulleys.
 These forests are only present in isolated areas and are at risk of extinction.
 Downy oak woods are more common in the Aosta Valley area than in the Piedmont area because of its higher temperatures and lower precipitation.
 Oak is not a typical species in the park and it is often found mixed with Scots pine.
-The park's chestnut groves have been affected by human cultivation for wood and fruit.
-It rarely grows above 1,000 m, and the most important chestnut forests are in the park's Piedmontese side.
+The park's chestnut groves have been affected by human cultivation of wood and fruit.
+It rarely grows above 1,000 m, and the most important chestnut forests are on the park's Piedmontese side.
 The park's conifer woods include Scots pine groves, spruce forests dominated by the Norway spruce, often mixed with larch.
 Larch and Swiss stone pine woods are found up to the highest sub-alpine level (2200–2300 m).

-At higher altitudes the trees gradually thin out and there are alpine pastures.
+At higher altitudes, the trees gradually thin out and there are alpine pastures.
 These pastures are rich in flowers in the late spring.
-The wildflowers in the park's high meadows include wild pansies, gentians, martagon lilies, and alpenroses.
+The wildflowers in the park's high meadows include wild pansies, gentians, martagon lilies and alpenroses.
 The park has many rocky habitats.
 They are mostly located above the timberline and alpine pastures.
 These areas have rock and detritus on their surface.
-Alpine plants have adapted to these habitats by assuming characteristics like dwarfism, hairiness, bright coloured flowers, and highly developed roots.
+Alpine plants have adapted to these habitats by assuming characteristics like dwarfism, hairiness, bright coloured flowers and highly developed roots.
 About 1,500 plant species can be seen at Paradisia Alpine Botanical Garden near Cogne inside the park.